Goose Island (Tonawanda)

 The Historical Society of the Tonawandas reports (p.
 18) that the island also hosted Gillie's merry-go-round company, Louis Philip Perew's curious Electric Man, and the Bork Hotel.
 (Perew and his son also owned many of the "entertainment" places).

 The island is at last taken by the forces of good.
 The canal from Tonawanda to Buffalo is filled in around 1927, effectively reconnecting the recalcitrant island to its parent.
-Later, "Urban Renewal" razes all its remaining structures but the waterworks.
 Today the former "island" is quietly and profitably inhabited by a small plaza, a nightmarish housing project, Tops Friendly Markets and, perhaps most resonantly, the headquarters of the Tonawanda Police Department.
+1937 Coppola indictment dismissed.

 Items